AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/create-an-api-only-user.md

 If you want to integrate with Marketo via the [REST API](https://developers.marketo.com/documentation/rest/){target="_blank"}, you'll need to create an API only user.
 Here's how.

->[!NOTE]
+>[!IMPORTANT]
 >
->If you're creating API Only users in a subscription that's been onboarded to Adobe Identity, your steps [can be found here](/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-api-only-user-for-adobe-ims-enabled-subscriptions.md){target="_blank"}.
+>If you're creating API Only users in a subscription that's been onboarded to Adobe Identity, your steps are different and [can be found here](/help/marketo/product-docs/administration/marketo-with-adobe-identity/add-api-only-user-for-adobe-ims-enabled-subscriptions.md){target="_blank"}.

 >[!PREREQUISITES]
 >